k78ma/quartz/content/ML/Batch Normalization.md

 - BatchNorm makes the network invariant to rescaling the weights and biases that contribute to each activation.
 Thus, there will be a large family of weights and biases that produce the same effect.
 It also adds scaling and bias parameters $\gamma$ and $\delta$ at every hidden unit, making the model larger.
 Hence, it both creates redundancy in the weights and biases and adds extra parameters to compensate for that redundancy, which is obviously inefficient.

 **Benefits:**
 - Stable forward propagation.
-If we initialize the offsets $\delta=0$ and the scales $\gamma=1$, then each output activation will have unit unit variance.
-In a regular network, this ensures the variance is stable during forward propagation at initialization.
-In a residual
+If we initialize the offsets $\delta=0$ and the scales $\gamma=1$, then each output activation will have unit variance.
+    - In a regular network, this ensures the variance is stable during forward propagation at initialization.
+    - In a [[Residual Networks|residual network]], the variance must still increase as we add a new source of variation to the input at each layer.
+However it will increase linearly with each residual block; the $k$-th layer adds one unit of variance to the existing variance $k$.
 - Higher learning rates.
 - Regularization.